Skip to main content

 Legal Status While in Spain

-If you are a permanent student or want to extend your visa to stay at SLU—Madrid for more than one semester, please review this page to obtain a general idea of what documents will be required.
+If you are a permanent student or want to extend your visa to stay at SLU-Madrid for more than one semester, please review this page to understand what documents will be required.

-If it's your first time going through this process, we encourage you to visit the Office of Student Affairs to talk with Carlos in the first few weeks of entering Spain.
+If it's your first time going through this process, we encourage you to visit the Office of Student Life within the first few weeks of entering Spain.

 Application for TIE/Fingerprints

-If you have a visa for 90 days, you are required to start the process to obtain a residency card (TIE) in the first 30 days of your arrival.
+If you have a visa for 90 days, you must start the process to obtain a residency card (TIE) in the first 30 days of your arrival.
 To do so, you will be required to obtain the following documents:

 • Form EX-17 (PDF): This document will ask the police to convert your 90-day visa into a residency card that will last for a year.
 Fill out box number 1 with your data.
 Remember, the address has to be the one you will use in Spain.
 In box number 4, select "tarjeta inicial."